AnoopANair/eoj-group/content/projects/HMPOL/index.md

 date: 2023-06-01
 ---

- A code to calculate higher-rank polarizability (up to the quadrupole-quadrupole) and moment (upto the hexadecapole) tensors.
+ A code to calculate higher-rank polarizability  and moment tensors.

 <!--more-->
 **Abstract**